Iceshadow1404/JellyfinUpdatePoster/README.md

 3. The script will process the images, organize them into the appropriate directories, and update your Jellyfin server.

+4. If TMDB integration is enabled, it will attempt to fetch and use English titles for non-English content.

-4. Check the `processing.log` file for details on the script's operations.
+5. Check the `processing.log` file for details on the script's operations.

-5. If any folders are missing, they will be listed in the `missing_folders.txt` file.
+6. If any folders are missing, they will be listed in the `missing_folders.txt` file.

 ## Directory Structure